5 Best Parks in Columbia MD: Blandair Regional Park & More

 The east area features five lighted tennis courts, two lighted synthetic baseball fields with bleachers, and an obstacle course.
 The course boasts three lanes of challenging elements to test endurance, speed, and strength.

-Paved pathways, drinking fountains, and restrooms are spread throughout Blandair Regional Park.
+Paved pathways, drinking fountains, and restrooms are spread throughout Blandair Regional Park, and these amenities contribute to it being one of Columbia's top attractions.
 Additionally, the park offers bike racks and electric car charging stations.

 Martin Road Park